Want to learn how to make a kumihimo bracelet? Grab some yarn in your favorite 7 different colors, a DY kuimihimo disc, and get crafting!

 Get even more tutorials on how to make rainbow loom bracelets!

 What makes this kumihimo project so easy is that you can use so many different discs.
-I have found a kumihimo foam disk at the dollar store near me, as well as a craft store.
-You can also make a disc from cardboard, a container lid, or from a paper plate.
+Foam kumihimo discs are available at the dollar stores, as well as at the local craft store.

 Trace a circle onto a piece of cardboard.
 Cut out the circle and cut 8 small slits evenly spaced around the edge.
 Use a pencil to poke a hole into the center of the circle.